 This Costa Rica Map Will Take You on Wild Adventures

 Protecting around 30 percent of its territory, Costa Rica is an adventure traveler's dream.
-The beautiful country boasts long coastlines on the Atlantic and Pacific, tall volcanoes that provide natural hot springs and jungles teeming with wildlife.
+The beautiful country boasts long coastlines on the Atlantic and Pacific, tall volcanoes that provide natural hot springs and forests teeming with wildlife.

-Climb the Nation's Highest Mountain
+Climb Costa Rica's Highest Mountain